 Whirlpool offers a selection of fingerprint-resistant stainless appliances that are specially designed to resist fingerprints and smudges to make cleaning your appliance’s surface a breeze.

 These appliances are available in two color options—traditional stainless and black stainless.
 Black is a bold alternative to the traditional stainless, with a sleek matte finish that offers protection against wear, fingerprints and smudges.
+Whirlpool offers numerous other appliance colors and finishes.
+If you're not sure which to choose, our guide to choosing appliance colors can help.

 Learn more about cleaning your appliances

+How to Clean an Oven Learn how to clean your oven so it looks and smells great.
 Our guide will teach you how to clean your oven, racks and glass door so the job is complete.